OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 </em>

-*This section includes practical examples and explain how this proposal makes those examples work.*
+*This section includes practical examples and explains how this proposal makes those examples work.*

-*This section becomes the engineering specification and work plan, so it must be sufficiently detailed to faciliate for that.*
+*This section becomes the engineering specification and work plan, so it must be sufficiently detailed to facilitate that.*

 <h2 id="alternatives">Alternatives</h2>